 Analytical Exposition Text Example: Is Smoking Good for Us?

-This post gives an example of an analytical exposition text.
-The topic is about smoking and why it is harmful to health.
+This lesson gives a simple example of an analytical exposition text.
+The topic is about smoking and why it can be harmful to health.

 Example of Analytical Exposition Text